sandordargo/cmake-project-creator/README.md

 So what is the difference compared to the `dual` project?
 Not much, it's just that the subdirectories are nested in a new common root.
 This is more to show you an example, how it is possible.
 You can check the description in `examples/sample3.json`.

-GTest will be included for unit testing through Conan.
+GTest will be included for unit testing with the help of Conan.

 ## How to write new project descriptions?